EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 ## 6. Composability of tasks

-Writing YAML (or XML) isn't much fun, how re-usable is what we've written?
-Can we use configuration written by someone else to have my pipeline achieve the same outcomes?
-In this section we'll evaluate how much of what we've written is re-usable by ourselves and others, and how easy it is to discover the work of others to avoid re-inventing the wheel.
+We'll evaluate how much of what we've written is re-usable by ourselves and others, and how easy it is to discover the work of others to avoid re-inventing the wheel.

 ### Jenkins - *Good*

-Jenkins reusability comes from plugins, for which there is [a repository of plugins](https://plugins.jenkins.io/) you can look through.
-Given Jenkins' age it's not surprising that there's a vast array of plugins (~1800 community plugins according to jenkins.io) and we've already used a few ([the Git plugin](https://plugins.jenkins.io/git/) for pushing commits and [Blue Ocean](https://plugins.jenkins.io/blueocean/) which we'll speak more about in section 7 of this blog).
+Jenkins reusability comes from plugins, for which there is [a repository](https://plugins.jenkins.io/) that you can browse through.
+Given Jenkins' age it's not surprising that there's a vast array of plugins (~1,800 community plugins at the time of writing) and we've already used a few: [the Git plugin](https://plugins.jenkins.io/git/) for pushing commits, and [Blue Ocean](https://plugins.jenkins.io/blueocean/) which we'll mention later in this post.

-Jenkins plugins were traditionally installed by pointing and clicking through the Jenkins UI, more recently it's possible to install them via the helm chart we used to deploy our Jenkins.
-It feels a little strange that installing a plugin requires a whole helm install.
+Jenkins plugins were traditionally installed by pointing and clicking through the Jenkins UI.
+More recently it become possible to install them via the Helm chart we used to deploy our Jenkins.
+It feels a little strange that installing a plugin requires a whole `helm install`.

-Once installed, Jenkins plugins can offer new options in the UI when creating pipelines or new blocks for use in the various pipeline syntax, such as the Git plugin's withCredentials extension.
+Once installed, Jenkins plugins can offer new options in the UI when creating pipelines or new blocks for use in the various pipeline syntax, such as the Git plugin's `withCredentials` extension.

 ```groovy
 withCredentials([gitUsernamePassword(